zygmuntz/phraug/README.md

 This script uses f_is_headers module, which contains is_headers() function.
 The purpose of the function is to automatically define if the [first] line in file contains headers.

-`normalize.py <stats file> <input file> <output file> [<label index>]`
+`standardize.py <stats file> <input file> <output file> [<label index>]`

-Normalize (shift and scale to zero mean and unit standard deviation) data from csv file.
+Standardize (shift and scale to zero mean and unit standard deviation) data from csv file.
 Meant to be used with column stats file produced by colstats.py.
 Numbers only.

 Other operations